benallfree/mampenv/README.md

 List the local MAMP PHP versions installed.

-    $ mampenv versions
+    mampenv versions

+### mampenv init

+Create a new `.phpversion` file in the current directory.

+    mampenv init 7.1.0

 ### Anchoring your project

-First, see what versions are available on yoru system.
+First, see what versions are available on your system.

-    $ mampenv versions
+    mampenv versions

 If you don't like any you see, visit the [MAMP Pro Downloads](http://www.mamp.info/en/downloads/) section and download more.

 Next, navigate to your project directory and create a `.phpversion` file.

-    $ cd ~/my_project
+    cd ~/my_project
-    $ echo "5.5.10" > .phpversion
+    echo "5.5.10" > .phpversion

 Now test the version.

-    $ which php                 <-- Should say ~/.mampenv/bin/php
+    which php                 <-- Should say ~/.mampenv/bin/php
-    $ php -v
+    php -v

 ## Contributing